 ENGLISH - AS - A - SECOND LANGUAGE: Our institution does not offer English - as - a second - language course.
-Students must have $12^{th}$ grade level English language proficiency.
+Students must have 12th grade level English language proficiency.
+High School diploma or evidence of GED is sufficient documentation of proficiency.
 However, classes are taught in Spanish for the Cosmetology course only.

 TEXTBOOKS, EQUIPMENT & SUPPLIES: Textbooks / Equipment & Supplies will be issued at the beginning of the freshman class.
 Each student will be issued a complete kit of equipment with a carrying case.
 The kit contains the equipment necessary for the satisfactory completion of the course.
-However, you will be required an "out of pocket" expense to purchase other items necessary for your classes or to replace your lost or broken items while in school.
+However, you will be required an "out of pocket" expense to purchase any desired extra items or to replace your lost or broken items necessary for your classes while in school.
 Your instructor will be advising you of the supplies you will need as you begin each class.
 Students are expected to maintain the kit by replacing lost or broken articles.
 The school is not responsible for a student's equipment, either lost or stolen.
 Students must learn to be responsible for the tools of their trade.
-Certain disposable items are not included in your kit and need to be supplied by each student.